Yao-class-cpp-studio/GameX/README.md

 # GameX

-## Controls:
+## Game Controls:

+#### Movement

-* **w:** Move the ball forward
+- **W:** Move the ball forward
-* **a:** Move the ball left
+- **A:** Move the ball left
-* **s:** Move the ball backward
+- **S:** Move the ball backward
-* **d:** Move the ball right
+- **D:** Move the ball right
-* **r:** Rotate the ball with angular velocity in the z-direction
+- **R:** Rotate the ball with angular velocity in the z-direction
-* **j:** Jump, and you can perform a double jump while falling
+- **J:** Jump, perform a double jump while falling

+#### Difficulty Modes

+- **0:** Switch to original mode
+- **1:** Switch to easy mode
+- **2:** Switch to medium mode
+- **3:** Switch to difficult mode

 ## Gameplay:

-Your objective is to navigate the ball through the environment, overcoming obstacles and challenges.
-Use the movement controls to traverse the terrain, and the new feature controls to add a dynamic element to your strategy.

-### Jumping:

-The "j" key allows the ball to jump, providing a means to overcome gaps or obstacles.
-Importantly, you can execute a double jump while in mid-air, enhancing your ability to navigate through tricky situations.

-### Rotation:

-The "r" key enables you to rotate the ball with angular velocity in the z-direction.
-This feature can be particularly useful when dealing with certain obstacles or when you need to adjust your orientation to reach specific areas.
+Welcome to the ball game!

+Your mission is to navigate your ball strategically to defeat the stationary enemy.
+Master the controls to adjust direction, rotation, and execute jumps to defeat your enemy in a more fantasy way.
+When starting the game, your adversary remains motionless, providing you with an opportunity to plan your moves.
+Choose the level of challenge that suits you by pressing the corresponding number key.

 ## End of Game:

 The game concludes when the ball falls from the platform.
 At this point, the results of your game will be displayed in a new window.
 The results may include your score.
-A new game will restart automatically after falling down some time.
+A new game will restart automatically after falling down for a few seconds.

 ### Known Issues:

 After the results window closes, the mouse focus may not automatically return to the game window.
-To resume playing, simply click the mouse once within the game window
+To resume playing, simply click the mouse once within the game window.
+In addition, if you have any suggestions to enhance the visual appeal of the window, I would greatly appreciate hearing them.

 ## Tips: